eAybars/nginx/examples/k8s/deployment/README.md

         secret:
           secretName: "dhparam" # value of the TLS_SECRET in job.yaml
 ```
-Also note that we alse need to mount some container irectories to these volumes like:
+Also note that we alse need to mount some container directories to these volumes:
 ```yaml
         volumeMounts:
           - name: ssl-certs